MatherTGL/MatherTGL/README.md

 ![Blender](https://img.shields.io/badge/Blender-F5792A?style=flat&logo=blender&logoColor=white)

 ## ⭐ About me:
 I am engaged in the development of **mobile** and **web** games, and previously I have been developing games on PC since 2019.
 I mainly work on the backend.
 At the moment, we are working on two Telegram games.
+Sometimes I take freelance projects.

 ## 📬 Contact me:
 - [Telegram](https://t.me/ruka_v_rot)